fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 ![Apk Analyser Screenshot](/img/apkgolf/apk-analyser-2.jpg)

-The `resources.arsc` file also contains a reference to each of these resources.
+The `resources.arsc` file also contains a reference to each one of these resources.

 #### Signing
 The `META-INF` folder contains `CERT.SF`, `MANIFEST.MF`, and `CERT.RSA` files, which are required for the [v1 APK signature](https://source.android.com/security/apksigning/v2#v1-verification).
+If an attacker modifies the code within our APK, the signature won't match, meaning the user will be saved from executing the third-party malware.

 `MANIFEST.MF` lists the files in the APK, whereas `CERT.SF` contains a digest of the manifest, and also an individual digest of each file. `CERT.RSA` contains a public key which is used to verify the integrity of `CERT.SF`.